Whop42/LinuxConvert/README.md

 ### Linux:

-- Create a vm of the latest release of EndeavourOS with the offline install option
+- Create a VM (or hardware machine) of the latest release of EndeavourOS with the offline install option
-- Update the system (`yay -Syyu && sudo grub-install`) <!-- delete this after the grub issue fixed -->
+- Update the system (`yay -Syyu`)
 - Clone this repository
 - See below for running

 ### Windows:

+- Create a VM (or hardware machine) of windows 10
+- Set it up to your liking
 - Clone this repository
 - See below for running